 This means that you need to create different shades (lighter) from your base surface color (primary background color).
 You could copy the colors for 10 levels of elevation from Google Material Design or create them yourself.

 A good way to do this is using a white overlay on your base surface color and play with the transparency.
-Tip: don’t tell the developer to use opacity but give the hex code of the true color.

 Background and surfaces with a brand color

 Dark themes don’t necessarily have to be black and gray only.
 If you are in love with your brand color, there are ways to translate this to your dark theme.
 In the example below we have a purple color as our brand color.
 To make a dark version of this we give it an opacity of 12% on a black background.
 This results in the darker purple used on the background of our app.

 - Decide whether you want a gray background color or a dark version of your brand color.

 - Create different shades from the background color for elevated components.

 Part 2: Add some colors 🌈